joncampbell123/dosbox-x/README.md

 * Save and load state support (with up to 100 save slots + save files)

-* NEC PC-98 mode emulation and Chinese/Japanese/Korean support
+* NEC PC-98, AX, DOS/V emulation and Chinese/Japanese/Korean support

 * Better support and compatibility with DOS applications